 Utilizing affiliate links is one of the ways that I make money on this blog.
 It helps pay my bills and keeps this little corner of the internet running smoothly.
-I get around 50,000 page views a month on this blog.
-I have to make sure I am doing my best by everyone who visits.
+I get around 30,000 page views a month on this blog.
+I have to make sure I am doing my best for everyone who visits.

 Affiliate marketing is complicated, so I wanted to break it down for you in case you wanted to know more about these links.

 Affiliate links are specially coded links created to help me get a commission for purchases I help inspire.
 When you read a post on this blog, I may have an affiliate link included.
 These links help make sure your purchase or sign-up is linked to me.
 I get credit for writing my content, and you don't pay extra for using my link either.

 Affiliate links work by placing a cookie (unfortunately not the baking kind) on your computer.
 These cookies have a time limit, so they don't stay there forever.
 Usually, this time limit is around 30 days, sometimes more, sometimes less.
 I've seen cookies that lasted 24-hours and some that last a year.
 A 30-day cookie window means that if you decide to go back and purchase even 29 days later, I'll still get credit.
 On the 31st day, I would no longer get credit for that sale because the cookie would have expired.